pg-prob-sem/pg-prob-sem.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---

-We pride ourselves on being an international seminar series.
-Below is a map showing all the univeristies and institutes that our speakers are from.
+### We pride ourselves on being an international seminar series.
+Below is a map showing all the universities and institutes that our speakers are from.

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css" />
 <script src="https://unpkg.com/leaflet@1.7.1/dist/leaflet.js"></script>